confFair/project/README.md

 * Changing the input (.xml) file: First, copy the name of one of the (.xml) files that are provided in *ClaimsExtraction → src → ltlGenerator* directory.
 Second, find line 52 in the *Generator.java* file (**File inputFile = new File(xmlPath+"\\bankSystem.xml");**) and replace the file name *"bankSystem"* with the name of the selected (.xml) file.

 * Changing the input (.xlsx) file: First, copy the name of the corresponding (.xlsx) file to the selected (.xml) file.
 The (.xlsx) files are provided in directly in the *ClaimsExtraction* directory.
 Second, find line 70 in the *Generator.java* file (**File myExcelBook=new File("ProxyOfBankSystem.xlsx");**) and replace the file name *"ProxyOfBankSystem"* with the name of the selected (.xlsx) file.

+* After running the *Generator.java* file, you should see the console output informing you about the generation process.
+The process should take a few milliseconds.
+The process is finished when the following line is printed to the console: *Completed Successfully!
+Time[ms]: ...*.